Atsurak/PatternGenerator/README.md

 # ShapeGenerator
-A Software to Generate 2D - Patterns using 2D - Shapes
+A Software to Generate Rotatable 2D - Patterns using Rotatable 2D - Shapes